Unsupervised Hyperspectral Image Super-Resolution via Self-Supervised Modality Decoupling: The Proposed Method

 \subsection{Multi-Modality Decoupling}

-We build a simple multi-modality decoupling process to decouple the LR-HSI and HR-MSI into modality-complementary and modality-shared components in the latent subspace.
-Specifically, we first employ base encoders to extract the shallow features of the two inputs $\text{Y}$ and $x$, where $x$ is upsampled to the same spatial size as $\text{Y}$.
-Each base encoder is equipped with four spectral-wise transformer (SWT) blocks~\cite{zamir2022restormer} to obtain the base features $F^{B}_{\text{Y}}$ and $F^{B}_{x}$, respectively.
+We design a multi‑modality decoupling process to separate the LR‑HSI (\(x\)) and HR‑MSI (\(Y\)) into modality‑shared and modality‑complementary components within a latent space.
+First, both inputs are aligned spatially by upsampling \(x\) to match the size of $\text{Y}$.
+They are then passed through base encoders (comprising four spectral‑wise Transformer (SWT) blocks~\cite{zamir2022restormer}) to obtain shallow features $F^{B}_{\text{Y}}$ and $F^{B}_{x}$.